-You can feed this to your pup at any stage of their life.
+You can feed this to your pup at any stage of its life.
 Grandma Lucy’s has made a product that your dog can grow with over time.

 There are several flavors for this food: chicken, lamb, venison, pork-bison, or elk.
 Besides the protein, this is made with several fruits and veggies that are all very good for your very good dog.

 This food has mostly received glowing reviews from those who have switched to it, though there are a few complaints.
 Some say that it doesn’t have enough “oomph” or that it leaves their dogs hungry.
-Worse, some people have received bags of this food that still have bones in it.
-Yes, dogs love bones, but eaten without supervision, it could be dangerous and even deadly.
+Worse, some people have received bags of this food that still have bones in them.
+Yes, dogs love bones but eaten without supervision, it could be dangerous and even deadly.

 Nutro is a clean feed food that is packed with meats for your pup to enjoy.
 There are many different options for recipes — between lamb, salmon, and duck, you are bound to find something that your wagging woofer is going to love.
 Each recipe has 10 ingredients or fewer.